-“Foreign Exchange Risk Management Across the Production Network” with Jisu Hwang (Cornell) Job Market Paper
+“Foreign Exchange Risk Management Spillovers Across the Production Network” Last revised, Sept.
+29, 2025 Job Market Paper

 Awards: The Brattle Group Ph.D.
 Candidate Awards For Outstanding Research at WFA 2024

-Selected Presentations: Insightful Minds in International Macro (IMIM) Rising Stars Seminar, 2nd Women in Central Banking Workshop (Dallas Fed, Norges Bank), 4th WE_ARE_IN Macroeconomics and Finance Conference (Banco de España, CEPR), Western Finance Association (WFA) Meeting 2024 (Honolulu, HI), North American Summer Meeting (NASM) of the Econometric Society 2024 (Vanderbilt Univ.), 2nd Cornell Economics Alumni Workshop, Eastern Economic Association (EEA) Annual Meetings 2024 (Boston, MA), ASSA/AEA Annual Meeting 2024 (San Antonio, TX), Macro lunch and Finance lunch at Harvard University, JIE Summer School in International Economics (Univ. of Crete, Greece), Inter-Finance PhD Seminar (x2)
+Selected Presentations: 4th International Roles of the Dollar Conference (NY Fed, FRB), 6th Women in International Economics Conference (Yale univ.), ASSA 2026 (Philadelphia, PA), Insightful Minds in International Macro (IMIM) Rising Stars Seminar, 2nd Women in Central Banking Workshop (Dallas Fed, Norges Bank), 4th WE_ARE_IN Macroeconomics and Finance Conference (Banco de España, CEPR), Western Finance Association (WFA) Meeting 2024 (Honolulu, HI), North American Summer Meeting (NASM) of the Econometric Society 2024 (Vanderbilt Univ.), Macro lunch and Finance lunch at Harvard University

-Abstract: This paper uncovers the substantial foreign exchange risks faced by U.S. firms, despite most international trade being invoiced in U.S. dollars, due to spillovers through the production network and foreign demand fluctuations when exchange rate changes.
-Using new hand-collected data from firms’ annual reports, we document that U.S. firms actively hedge these foreign exchange risks using financial derivatives.
-We develop the first model of hedging in a production network to show that hedging by upstream or downstream firms can stabilize a firm’s performance due to shared risk exposures.
-This hedging positive spillover effect works through firms’ financial constraints.
-Hedging reallocates resources from good to bad states, stabilizing firms’ borrowing costs and the prices they charge connected firms.
-Therefore, firms’ hedging influences the performance of connected firms through the purchase-sales relationships.
-We use two major swings in the USD-Euro exchange rate to trace out this hedging spillover effect, finding that hedging by connected firms is as effective as a firm’s own hedging in stabilizing the firms’ performance.
-Additionally, firms at the production and trade network’s extremities are more likely to hedge.
-Our model, calibrated with U.S. data, shows that these positive spillover effects through the borrowing cost channel boost aggregate output and lower prices.
+Abstract: This paper uncovers the substantial foreign exchange risks faced by U.S. firms, despite most international trade being invoiced in U.S. dollars.
+These risks arise due to spillovers through the production network and fluctuations in foreign demand when exchange rates change.
+Using new hand-collected data from firms’ annual reports, I document that U.S. firms actively hedge foreign exchange risks using financial derivatives.
+I develop the first model of hedging in a production network and show that hedging by upstream or downstream firms can stabilize a firm’s performance due to shared risk exposures.
+This positive spillover effect operates through firms’ financial constraints: hedging stabilizes firms’ borrowing costs and the prices they charge connected firms.
+Exploiting two major USD–Euro exchange rate swings, I find that hedging by connected firms is as effective as a firm’s own hedging in stabilizing performance.
+Additionally, firms at the extremities of the production and trade network are more likely to hedge.
+Calibrating the model to U.S. data, I show that these spillover effects boost aggregate output and reduce prices.

-“Beyond the Fundamentals: How Media-Driven Narratives Influence Cross-Border Capital Flows” with Eswar Prasad (Cornell) and Isha Agarwal (UBC) This version: October 2024 [NBER WP #33159] [IZA] [SSRN] New!
+“Beyond the Fundamentals: How Media-Driven Narratives Influence Cross-Border Capital Flows” with Eswar Prasad and Isha Agarwal Oct.
+29, 2024 [NBER WP #33159] [IZA] [SSRN]

-Selected Presentations: NBER Chinese Economy Working Group Meeting Spring 2025 (Boston, MA), 7th Future of Financial Information Conference (INSEAD, France), JCF Information, Contracts and Firms Conference (Bocconi Univ., Italy), 17th FIW Research Conference ‘International Economics’ (Vienna Univ. of Economics and Business), The 1st Workshop on LLMs and Generative AI for Finance (NYU)
+Selected Presentations: NBER Chinese Economy Working Group Meeting Spring 2025 (Boston, MA), JCF Information, Contracts and Firms Conference (Bocconi Univ., Italy), 9th Monash-Paris-Warwick-Zurich-CEPR Text-As-Data Workshop, 17th FIW Research Conference ‘International Economics’ (Vienna Univ. of Economics and Business), The 1st Workshop on LLMs and Generative AI for Finance (NYU)

 Coverage: VoxChina, Central Banking, Devdiscourse, Allnews.ch